kavindamain99/university_management/README.md

 #NOTE
-Please find the individual contribution on pre merging branch ( we have to restructure and merge manually because there are some merge conflicts)
+Please find the individual contribution on pre merging branch ( we have to restructure and merge manually because there are some merge conflicts that difficult to solve)

 #individual work folder structure